voicegain/platform/ANNOUNCE.md

 ### Maintenance release 1.45.2 is scheduled for 11/12/2021 between 6:00pm and 10pm CST

 This release fixes the following issues:
-* #rcj-393: New session takes few extra msec to start after a loger pause between request
+* #rcj-393: New session takes few extra msec to start after a longer pause between request
 * #rcj-379: customer reports that Expired transcripts are still visible (Edge deployment)

 ### Maintenance release 1.45.1 is scheduled for 11/9/2021 between 6:00pm and 10pm CST